KhronosGroup/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 Generally, for functions issued by an application, the loader can be viewed as a pass through.
-That is, the loader generally doesn't modify the functions or their parameters, but simply calls the ICDs entry point for that function.
+That is, the loader generally doesn't modify the functions or their parameters, but simply calls the ICDs entry-point for that function.
 There are specific additional interface requirements an ICD needs to comply with that are not part of any requirements from the Vulkan specification.
 These addtional requirements are versioned to allow flexibility in the future.